Audrey Bird and her husband Peter homestead in central Alaska, 150 miles from the nearest road.

 She doesn’t see this as evidence that she made an unsafe choice in having a home birth, but rather another reason why she is glad she was giving birth at home.

-At the end of the interview Audrey tells me she is pregnant again.
+At the end of the interview, Audrey confesses she’s pregnant again.

 The new baby is due in June.